Whole Exome Sequencing with CentoXome®

 CentoXome® Gold - Key Features:

-- Turnaround time of 30 days at the most attractive price
+- Turnaround time of 30 working days at the most attractive price

 - TRIO sequencing (index patient plus parents) and validation of the sequencing results including an extended clinical report